On Different Notions of Redundancy in Conditional-Independence-Based Discovery of Graphical Models: EXPERIMENTAL DETAILS

 We then use the methods described in \cref{prop:markov_network_markovian,prop:protocol_graph_markovian} to construct an undirected graphical model and a DAG on each dataset, where we used the $\chi^2$-test implemented in \texttt{causal-learn} with $\alpha$-threshold $0.01$.

-Finally, we identify purely graphically redundant tests using \cref{prop:sufficient_cond_non_graphoid} and \cref{cor:iterated_sufficient_redundancy}.
-We conduct these tests and report the fraction of CI-tests, where the graphical implication contradicts the empirical test result.
-There were no cases where we found no purely graphically redundant CI-statements.
-After conducting a test, we add it to the set of previously conducted tests.
+Finally, we identify GA-redundant tests using \cref{prop:coupling,prop:markov_network_markovian,prop:protocol_graph_markovian}.
+We exclude these tests and report the fraction of remaining unused CI-tests, where the graphical implication contradicts the empirical test result.
+There were no cases where all statements were detected as GA-redundant CI-statements.

+In most practical settings it would be more relevant to use the PGM-tests detected by \cref{prop:sufficient_cond_non_graphoid}.
+Yet, in this toy scenario, we have already seen in \cref{ex:s-coupling_not_necessary} that the only test that would reveal the graph misspecification between the undirected ground truth and a learned DAG would not be detected by \cref{prop:sufficient_cond_non_graphoid} (although it is PGM-redundant).
+The experiment nonetheless shows that we pick up the relevant signal if we exclude all detected GA-redundant tests.

 We repeated the experiment 1000 times.
-Additionally, we conduct Mann-Whitney $U$ tests for the null-hypothesis that the distributions of errors of the DAGs and the undirected graphs are not stochastically ordered.
-For the datasets generated by DAGs, we get $p=1.57\cdot 10^{-10}$ and for the datasets from the undirected model we get $p=2.65\cdot 10^{-239}$.
+Additionally, we conduct Mann-Whitney $U$ tests for the null-hypotheses that the distributions of errors of the DAGs and the undirected graphs are not stochastically ordered.
+For the datasets generated by DAGs, we get $p=3.03\cdot 10^{-23}$ and for the datasets from the undirected model we get a p-value below machine precision.